2021 - 2022 Artists in Schools

-Artists applications will be screened for strong educational material, artistic value and economic feasibility.
-Comprehensive hands-on and multi-disciplinary programs with links to educational goals and standards are emphasized.
+Artists applications will be screened for strong educational material, artistic quality, and economic feasibility.
+Candidates with programs that emphasize comprehensive hands-on and multi-disciplinary programs that are linked to educational goals and standards will be prioritized for the directory.

 New and returning artists must apply annually.